The amd64 images

 arch: 'amd64'

 Again, the base.yaml is used to define the kernel package, the apt repos and the CPU architecture.
 The EBcL repo can be added using the “use_ebcl_apt” flag.
-For experimenting and if we want the latest security patches without qualification, we can add the Ubuntu Jammy repositories.

 The boot.yaml is not different to the one used for the Jammy images, and just extracts the kernel binary and configuration form the given kernel package.
 The image.yaml and the initrd.yaml are also identical to the ones used with the Jammy images.

-The amd64 EB corbos Linux systemd images
+The amd64 EB corbos Linux systemd image

 EBcL supports the systemd init-manager and if startup time and the resource footprint are not too critical, it’s a quite good choice because all of the Ubuntu packages are fully compatible with it, and all services come with their configs for systemd.
 To run systemd without providing the init-manager using the kernel command line, we can link it as /sbin/init.
 This is done using the config_root.sh script.
+The amd64/qemu/ebcl/systemd defines a QEMU image using debootstrap for building the root filesystem.
+This root filesystem is a very minimal one, only providing systemd, udev and the default command line tools.

-The amd64 EB corbos Linux crinit images
+The amd64 EB corbos Linux crinit image

 EBcL adds crinit init-manger, as an alternative to systemd.
 Crinit is a much more lightweight init-manager, compared with systemd, and tailored to embedded.
 Since all the hardware and use-cases are very well known in advance for an embedded system, many dynamic configuration and detection features of systemd can be skipped, which results in a faster and much more lightweight solution.
 The drawback of using crinit is that the Ubuntu packages are not prepared for crinit, and all service and startup configuration needs to be done by the user.